Big Ramsey Degrees in Ultraproducts of Finite Structures: Preliminaries

 \begin{definition} Let $\K$ be a class of $\LL$-structures.
 We say that $\K$ has the {\bf Hereditary Property} (abbreviated {\bf HP}) if, whenever $\fBB \in \K$ and $\fAA$ is a finitely generated substructure of $\fBB$, we have $\fAA \in \K$.
 We say that $\K$ has the {\bf Joint Embedding Property} (abbreviated {\bf JEP}) if, whenever $\fAA, \fBB \in \K$, there exists $\fCC\in \K$ such that $\fAA \hookrightarrow \fCC$ and $\fBB \hookrightarrow \fCC$. \end{definition}

 \begin{remark} It is immediate that the age of any $\LL$-structure is nonempty and has the HP and JEP.
-In fact, whenever a nonempty class $\K$ of finitely generated $\LL$-structures has only countably many pairwise non-isomorphic elements and has the HP and JEP, the class $\K$ is the age of some countable $\LL$-structure. \end{remark}
+Fra{\"i}ssé (see \cite{shorter-model}) proved the converse in the countable case, that is, whenever a nonempty class $\K$ of finitely generated $\LL$-structures has only countably many pairwise non-isomorphic elements and has the HP and JEP, the class $\K$ is the age of some countable $\LL$-structure. \end{remark}